 In Sri Lanka, the poorest of poor families live their whole lives in huts and shanties like those shown in the images above.

-The purpose of the Houses for the Poor Appeal, is to fund the construction of real houses for destitute families in Sri Lanka – giving them hope, and a foundation from which to build a better life for their children.
+The purpose of the Houses for the Poor Appeal is to fund the construction of real houses for impoverished families in Sri Lanka – giving them hope, and a foundation from which to build a better life for their children.

-We welcome tax deductible donations of any size.
-When smaller gifts are pooled together, at current exchange and construction rates, the collection of $6,000 (AUD) is enough to lift an entire impoverished family from subsistence living, to windows, brick walls and concrete floors.
+We welcome tax-deductible donations of any size.
+When smaller gifts are pooled together, at current exchange and construction rates, the $7,500 (AUD) collection is enough to lift an entire impoverished family from subsistence living to windows, brick walls and concrete floors.

-The most profound benefit in contributing towards the gift of a house, is the transformation of an entire family from a feeling of abject hopelessness to a position of self respect and standing in their community.
+The most profound benefit of contributing towards the gift of a house is the transformation of an entire family from a feeling of abject hopelessness to a position of self-respect and standing in their community.